alexdisdier/todo-client/README.md

 ## ✅ Functionalities

 - Add a task
-- Cross out a task which goes automatically at the end of the list
+- Edit
-- Drag and drop client side.
+- Check and cross out
-- Delete a task
+- Delete
-- Saved to a database (mLab) via Heroku
+- Drag and drop
-- Loading and error component
+- Mobile responsive with swiping gestures for deletion

 ## Running the project